 - Quarterly medication reviews flagged by the Psychotropic Monitoring Group

 Who is DC MAP intended to serve?
 Can others use DC MAP services?

 DC MAP is geared towards pediatric primary care providers, including (but not limited to) pediatricians, family physicians, pediatric/family nurse practitioners, and pediatric/family physician’s assistants.
-DC MAP also allows consultations from other professionals working with primary care, such as nurses and integrated social workers and psychiatrists.
-Unfortunately, we do not have the capacity to provide support to others outside of primary care, though we would direct others to the resource guide available at dchealthcheck.net.
+DC MAP also allows consultations from other professionals working with primary care providers, such as integrated social workers, psychologists or psychiatrists.
+Unfortunately, we do not have the capacity to provide support to others outside of primary care, though we would direct others to the resource guide available at www.dchealthcheck.net.
 DC MAP is intended to serve providers working in or providing services to children who live in the District of Columbia.
-DC MAP works closely with Maryland’s BHIPP program (http://www.mdbhipp.org/), which serves providers working in or serving children in Maryland.
-DC MAP is not intended to be used by families.
+DC MAP works closely with Maryland’s BHIPP program (http://www.mdbhipp.org/) and Virginia’s VMAP program (https://www.vmapforkids.org/)

 Can families call DC MAP?